iCliniq Logo

 Published At April 9, 2022

-Compression fractures of the back are known by several names, such as spinal compression fracture, vertebral compression fracture, compression fracture of the spine, or simply compression fractures.
+Compression fractures of the back are known by several names, such as spinal compression fracture, vertebral compression fracture, compression fractures of the spine, or simply compression fractures.

-Usually, with aging, the bone density reduces.
-This causes the small bones that make the backbone weak and develop tiny cracks even with simple everyday activities like bending, lifting your grandchildren, etc. These tiny cracks over time cause the vertebrae to collapse.
+Usually, bone density reduces with aging.
+This causes the small bones that make the backbone weak and develop tiny cracks even with simple everyday activities like bending, lifting the grandchildren, etc. These tiny cracks, over time, cause the vertebrae to collapse.

 What Are Back Compression Fractures?

-The backbone, otherwise known as the spine, supports the central body and is not a single bone.
-It is made up of numerous small bones called vertebrae and intervertebral disks to cushion the vertebrae.
+The backbone, or the spine, supports the central body and is not a single bone.
+It comprises numerous small bones called vertebrae and intervertebral disks to cushion the vertebrae.
 The spinal cord passes from the brain to the lower back through the spaces in the vertebrae called vertebral canals.
 Whenever any vertebral bone collapses or breaks, it is called a compression fracture.

 These vertebral bones are stacked upon one another to form the spine.
-Whenever a break or fracture of one or more vertebral bones occurs, it can cause the vertebrae to collapse, resulting in the shortening of the person’s stature.
+A break or fracture of one or more vertebral bones can cause the vertebrae to collapse, resulting in the shortening of the person’s stature.
 Back compression fractures can also impact the spinal cord.
-The collapsed vertebral bones can press against the spinal cord and nerves.
-Due to this, the blood supply to the spinal cord can get compromised.
+The collapsed vertebral bones can press against the spinal cord and nerves, compromising the blood supply to the spinal cord.

 What Causes Back Compression Fractures?

-• Osteoporosis - The predominant cause of compression fractures is osteoporosis.
+• Osteoporosis—The predominant cause of compression fractures is osteoporosis.
 In osteoporosis, the bones become fragile and break easily.
-With aging, the bones tend to lose calcium and other minerals, resulting in osteoporosis.
+As people age, they tend to lose calcium and other minerals, resulting in osteoporosis.
 The backbone loses its ability to withstand normal forces from everyday activities.

-• Moderate Osteoporosis: Activities such as lifting heavy weights, falling down from the bed, or while standing can cause compression fractures in people with moderate osteoporosis.
+• Moderate Osteoporosis—Activities such as lifting heavy weights, falling from bed, or standing can cause compression fractures in people with moderate osteoporosis.

 • Metastatic Cancer - A tumor from somewhere else in the body can metastasize and spread to the backbone.
 This, too, can cause compression fractures.

 If back compression fractures are reported in people aged less than 55 years without any history of trauma, metastatic tumors are mostly suspected to be the cause.
-The backbone is the region where metastatic cancer more commonly spreads to.
+The backbone is the region where metastatic cancer most commonly spreads.

 What Symptoms Do Back Compression Fractures Cause?